 Do all teachers feel that way about him?’

-‘One of the ladies is actually crazy about him.
+‘One of the ladies is actually dotty about this little charmer.
 I once heard her me-deep in conversation with another teacher say, ‘I just wish he was my kid for just one day!’

 ‘Did she ever get the chance to teach him?
 Did he become that teacher’s pet ?‘She was allocated his class for a second time but declined it point blank.After that first experience it was believed her ovaries tied themselves in a knot.
 ‘What did she have to say?’